HUMSI — Human Security Initiative

 Miguel Ángel García, 31, died after being removed from life support following a shooting attack at an ICE field office in Dallas.
 García was among detainees in an ICE transport van when a gunman opened fire from a nearby rooftop in an attack federal investigators said was intended to target immigration officers.

-West Africans deported by US to Ghana dumped in Togo without papers
+West Africans deported by US to Ghana transferred to Togo without documents despite legal protections

 Hundreds protest at ICE building after Trump troop deployment announcement